ciceklab/UTRGAN/README.md

 - The CSV file including the UTR samples.
 The default path used is './data/utrs.csv'.

 ##### -lr, --learning_rate
 - The learning rate of the Adam optimizer used to optimize the model parameters.
-The default value is 3e-5.
+The default value is 1e-5.
+If 4 is provided, the learning rate will be 1e-4.

 ##### -mil, --min_length
 - Minimum length of the UTRs used for training the model.
 Default: 64.